-- Ensuring the medical software can only run on known good CMDs (whitelisting via the app store or using mobile device management software). - Ensuring the CMD software calls operating system attestation APIs to validate that the software is running on known good CMDs. - Ensuring the connected medical device software uses hardware-backed remote attestation to validate that the CMD software is running on known good CMDs (an example would be the use of Android Oreo's key attestation capability).
+- Ensuring the medical software can only run on known good CMDs (whitelisting via the app store or using mobile device management software). - Ensuring the CMD software calls operating system attestation APIs to validate that the software is running on known good CMDs. - Ensuring the connected medical device software uses hardware-backed remote attestation to validate that the CMD software is running on known good CMDs.

-228 While good security often assists in privacy, and while data encryption is recommended for 229 privacy-sensitive medical data, privacy-related requirements are not rigorously considered in the 230 scope of this guidance.
+While good security often assists in privacy, and while data encryption is recommended for privacy-sensitive medical data, privacy-related requirements are not rigorously considered in the scope of this guidance.